saltstack-formulas/jetbrains-rider-formula/README.rst

 ``rider``
 ------------

-Downloads the archive from Jetbrains phpsite, unpacks locally and installs the IDE on the Operating System.
+Downloads the archive from Jetbrains website, unpacks locally and installs the IDE on the Operating System.
 Places a environment profile in /etc/profile.d - this way the PATH is set correctly for all system users.

 .. note::